allanchua101/ipynta/docs/sourcing/DirectorySniffer.md

 # DirectorySniffer

-`DirectorySniffer` class is used to load images from a local directory.
+`DirectorySniffer` class is used to load image metadata from a local directory.

 ## Sourcing image paths from a local directory